jere1882/dl-blog/content/blog/a-review-of-object-detection-architectures.md

 3. **ImageNet**: Primarily known for image classification, ImageNet also provides a large number of annotated images for object detection tasks, particularly through its ImageNet Detection Challenge.
 ### Metrics
 Different models are typically evaluated according to a Mean Average Precision (MAP) metric.
 It combines the concepts of precision and recall across different object classes and detection thresholds.
 * **Precision**: The proportion of true positive detections (correctly detected objects) among all positive detections (both true and false positives).
+If you have many classes, you can calculate precision for each class grouping all other classes as the negative class.
 * **Recall**: The proportion of true positive detections among all actual objects (true positives plus false negatives).
+Can also be calculated per class.
 * **Average Precision** is the area under the Precision-Recall curve for a specific class.
+You get one per class.
+The precision recall curve is made of the precision,recall pairs at different confidence thresholds e.g. confidence > 0.5 ; etc.
 * **mAP** is the mean of the Average Precision (AP) values computed for each class in the dataset.
 It provides a single metric that summarizes the model's performance across all classes.
+* *`mAP_{50-95}`*: mAP is computed for each class and for each IoU threshold in a range from  are computer at 10 IoU tresholds (0.50 to 0.95) for each class.

+Example:
+* Imagine you have 3 classes: Person, Car, and Dog.
+* Ground Truth: 3 persons, 2 cars, 1 dog in an image.
+Predictions:
+* 2 boxes for Person: 1 is correct (IoU ≥ threshold), 1 is incorrect (IoU < threshold).
+* 1 box for Car: Correct (IoU ≥ threshold).
+* 2 boxes for Dog: 1 is correct, 1 is misclassified (e.g., as Person).

 ### Tangent tasks and variations